 Mistake #2 – Isolation and Toxic Relationships

 All of us were made for community, and none of us can reach a fulfilling life alone.
-As my friend ____ once told me, “Show me your five friends, and I’ll show you your future.”
+As a close friend once told me, “Show me your five friends, and I’ll show you your future.”
 You will become who you surround yourself with, so if you want to transform, you’ll need to find the right people.
 Depriving yourself of mentors, coaches, and positive friends means depriving yourself of a better life.
 It means missing out on invaluable encouragement, wisdom, and connection.

 Yet even being alone is preferable to toxic influences who drain you of your energy.
 Instead of being life-giving and open, toxic people are demanding.
 They’re often exploitative, manipulative, and dishonest.
 You can also recognize them by their stubborn negativity and neediness.
 If you let them, they’ll devour your time, poison your attitude, and even control you.